 The series "Firehouse" debuted in early 1974 as a competitive derivative of "Emergency!" and a take-off on the best-selling novel "Report From Engine Co.
 82" by Dennis Smith, an FDNY firefighter.
 The series was also set in Los Angeles at a small inner-city fire station.
 Captain Spike Ryerson led the five-man (yes, five) crew of Engine Company 23.
 He was played by James Drury, star of the TV western series "The Virginian."

 Once again situated in Los Angeles, the short-lived series "Code Red" debuted in 1981 and lasted but one season.
 Here Lorne Green (star of the TV western series "Bonanza") played a former firefighter with two sons — one in the fire service and the other a helicopter pilot.
 The end of each "Code Red" episode featured the novel concept of offering a fire-safety message.

 Today, "Emergency!" is still remembered by firefighters who started the job in the 1970s, as well as many younger fans.
 Both "Rescue 8" and "Emergency!" put the fire service and firefighters in a professional light.

 The more recent TV firefighter production "Rescue Me" (that ran from 2004 to 2011) may have been less a show for firefighters than a show for people who could not seem to get enough of firefighters in the wake of 9/11.
-Denis Leary carried the show as a sort of likeable, but troubled New York City firefighter facing down many demons.
-This show almost seems, unfortunately, somewhat emblematic of the contemporary fire service with its perceived behavioral problems.
+Denis Leary carried the show as a sort of likeable, but troubled New York City firefighter facing down many demons — a quality that makes this show almost seem emblematic of the contemporary fire service with its perceived behavioral problems.